gokulnair2001/Capo/README.md

 ![Badge](https://img.shields.io/badge/License-MIT-yellow)
 [![Platform](https://img.shields.io/cocoapods/p/Capo.svg?style=flat)](https://cocoapods.org/pods/Capo)

+## About 📒
+So Capo is a custom library used to apply various animations and effect to a button.Capo reduces your 10-12 lines od code to 1 line making it more convenient to read and execute.
+Capo comes with various animations like pulse, flash and effects like applying gradient background and etc. So capo doesnt require any additional dependency's , its a small and optimized library to make your work more convenient , easy, optimised and easy to understand.

+## Idea ❤️
+So while coding I found whenever it was about applying animations and effects we were supposed to write same lines of code multiple time, this made my coding frequency slow.
+So I thought to make a library which would make my work easy eventually making others work too.
+So this is the idea behind creation of Capo.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.